apache/submarine/docs/InstallationGuide.md

 ### Etcd Installation

-etcd is a distributed, reliable key-value store for the most critical data of a distributed system, Registration and discovery of services used in containers.
+etcd is a distributed reliable key-value store for the most critical data of a distributed system, Registration and discovery of services used in containers.
-You can also choose alternatives like ZooKeeper, Consul or others.
+You can also choose alternatives like zookeeper, Consul.

 To install Etcd on specified servers, we can run Submarine-installer/install.sh